isomerpages/enterprisesg-sac-old/README.md

   _For a complete template, refer to a [sample course page](https://raw.githubusercontent.com/isomerpages/enterprisesg-sac/staging/courses/_posts/2019-07-17-Training-Course-on-SAC-CT-17.md) to copy and paste into your file editor_

 * [Edit SAC council](https://github.com/isomerpages/enterprisesg-sac/edit/staging/_data/board-of-directors.yml)
-  _To edit the pages of other committees, please navigate to the corresponding committee page in '_about' (https://github.com/isomerpages/enterprisesg-sac/tree/staging/_about) folder._
+  *To edit the pages of other committees, please navigate to the corresponding committee page in "_about" (https://github.com/isomerpages/enterprisesg-sac/tree/staging/_about) folder.*